 Cantabrians such as Thomas Potts, Leonard Cockayne and Harry Ell were prominent in the growth of New Zealand’s conservation movement.
 Conservation is still a major issue.
-Problems include loss of habitats for native species, pollution and over-exploitation of water resources.
+Problems include loss of habitat for native species, pollution, and over-exploitation of water resources.

 Irrigation, homes and industries, conservation programmes, recreational fishing and power generation compete for water, which once seemed a limitless resource.
 Nitrate levels in groundwater are worryingly high in some areas.
 Erosion in the high country is also a problem.

-The Department of Conservation in 2005 administered nearly 20% of the land area of Canterbury (including South Canterbury).
+In 2005, the Department of Conservation administered nearly 20% of the land area of Canterbury (including South Canterbury).
 Reserves were first set aside at Hanmer Springs in 1881 and at Arthur’s Pass in 1901.
 Small forest reserves were created on Banks Peninsula.
 Arthur’s Pass National Park became the South Island’s first national park in 1929.